Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 One thing Nofl could see up close, however, was that Bozo was beginning to get old.
 It seemed a shame, for such beloved creatures to have a lifespan barely a sixth that of their sapient companions, but at eight years old Bozo was definitely beginning to show some gray hairs on his face and some signs of wear in his joints.
 The latter, in theory, Nofl could have fixed.

-Operating on Colonel Powell’s dog without permission, however, would have been… not good for their professional working relationship.
+Operating on Colonel Powell’s dog without permission, however, would have been... not good for their professional working relationship.
 So far it hadn’t slowed the dog down—in fact he seemed stronger and fitter than ever—but according to Nofl’s research that would start changing soon.
 Certainly within the next five years, possibly imminently.

-…Perhaps it might do to encourage more puppies.
+...Perhaps it might do to encourage more puppies.
 He’d sired many, but the world could never have enough puppies. *Hmm.*

 Fortunately, there seemed to be virtually no trace of nanite infection.
-There were a couple of chipped teeth from aggressive chewing, and a slightly worrisome plaque buildup…Nofl maybe indulged in a *teensy* bit of authority abuse and cleaned those up while he was re-assembling Bozo’s face.
-After all, in a way it was easier than putting the plaque *back…*
+There were a couple of chipped teeth from aggressive chewing, and a slightly worrisome plaque buildup...
+Nofl maybe indulged in a *teensy* bit of authority abuse and cleaned those up while he was re-assembling Bozo’s face.
+After all, in a way it was easier than putting the plaque *back...*

 He ruthlessly expunged what few trivial hints of Arutech he could find, then had the dog transferred to the recovery kennel where he would wake up to a bowl of water and a few hours of feeling groggy before getting on with his life.